"Intimacy is being

 important to be able to tell our own truth and just as important to listen to

 the truth of our partners with an open mind.
-When we

 are present with each other in this way, listening deeply and communicating